1804 Haitian massacre: Effects in Haiti

-Philippe Girard writes "when the genocide was over, Haiti's white population was virtually non-existent."
-Citing Girard, Nicholas Robins, and Adam Jones describe the massacre as a "genocide of the subaltern" in which a previously disadvantaged group used a genocide to destroy their previous oppressors.

 Effect on American society

-At the time of the American Civil War, a major pretext for Southern whites, most of whom did not own slaves, to support slave owners (and ultimately fight for the Confederacy) was fear of a genocide similar to the Haitian massacre of 1804.
-The failed experiments in Haiti and Jamaica were explicitly referred to in Confederate discourse as a reason for secession.
+At the time of the American Civil War, a major pretext for Southern whites, most of whom did not own slaves, to support slave owners (and ultimately fight for the Confederacy) was fear of a slave uprising similar to the Haitian Revolution.
+The perceived failure of abolition in Haiti and Jamaica were explicitly referred to in Confederate discourse as a reason for secession.
 The slave revolt was a prominent theme in the discourse of Southern political leaders and had influenced U.S. public opinion since the events took place.
 Historian Kevin Julius writes:

 In the run-up to the U.S. presidential election of 1860, Roger B. Taney, Chief Justice of the Supreme Court, wrote "I remember the horrors of St. Domingo" and said that the election "will determine whether anything like this is to be visited upon our own southern countrymen."

 Abolitionists recognized the strength of this argument on public opinion in both the North and South.
 In correspondence to the New York Times in September 1861 (during the war), an abolitionist named J. B. Lyon addressed this as a prominent argument of his opponents:

 Lyon argued, however, that the abolition of slavery in the various Caribbean colonies of the European empires before the 1860s showed that an end to slavery could be achieved peacefully.